Sreekee/Nvidia/README.md

 #### Baseline sample code
 `sample_code` in each each lab directory contains the baseline training model solution (as well as instructions to run) described in the lab descriptions.
 These baseline models render a baseline score for the given dataset that students are suggested to outperform.
 The `sample_code` is designed to be given to students when the lab is assigned.

+#### Lab solutions
+`solution_code` in each lab directory contains an example implementation of approaches that improve the model performance.
+These solutions were developed by real students who took the Deep Learning curriculum course at NYU.
+Some solutions may require additional, undocumented instructions to properly execute.
+Unlike the `sample_code`, the solution samples are not designed to run "out-of-box", but should still provide useful examples of solutions using a variety of techniques for both instructors and students to learn from.
+However, the software structure remains the same as `sample_code` and uses the same execution script in the `sample_code` `Readme`s to run.
+Note that for each lab, the sample solution code corresponds to only the 1st "lab*n*_*labName*_solution1.pdf" solution write-up.
+These solution write-ups are found in both the Teaching Kit `.zip` package downloadable from the [GPU Educators Program portal](https://developer.nvidia.com/educators) and the `documents` folder in each lab directory in this repository.

 #### In-class competition
 Some programming labs include optimizing a neural network training model and suggest students submit solutions to Kaggle using [Kaggle In Class](https://inclass.kaggle.com/) to compare inference accuracy against each other and against the baseline model score from the `sample_code`.
 Such a competition can encourage students to study the latest public research papers and technical reports to improve their model accuracy on an open-ended problem.
 Grading model accuracy could simply be based on whether they outperform the baseline, or perhaps based on class rank.